 Blocks out a great amount of light and because it’s contoured you can blink your eyes without interference.

-Since I’m traveling alone it’s nice to have a versatile tri-pod like this (it can be wrapped around poles, trees, pets, etc.) for photos.
+Since I’m traveling alone it’s nice to have a versatile tri-pod like this.

-This is for jotting down notes, plans, expenses, learning experiences, meals, ideas, etc. It’s so suave looking it almost makes up for my shoes.
+This is for jotting down notes, plans, expenses, learning experiences, meals, ideas, directions etc.

 Great way to meet people